caradryanl/caradryanl.github.io/_pages/about.md

 I work on generative models, specifically, **1)** extending the power of LLMs over relational data and **2)** scaling generative models on protein structures.
 I am fortunate to work with Prof. [Jiaxuan You](https://cs.stanford.edu/people/jiaxuan/) and Prof. [Ge Liu](https://www.mit.edu/~geliu/).

 Beyond the academia, I am a practitioner of AI copyright.
-I lead a [volunteering interest group](https://psyker-team.github.io/index_en.html) that develops softwares and provides technical services for AI copyright lawsuits as volunteers.
+I lead a [group](https://psyker-team.github.io/index_en.html) that develops softwares and provides technical services for AI copyright lawsuits as volunteers.
 [E-mail us](mailto:mist202304@gmail.com) if you are interested!